tomgp/FT-workshop-EX1/readme.md

 ###Branching and merging

+---
-Although we'll be using the GitHub client you can do similar thinsg with the command line or other UIs like SourceTree
+Remember: Although we'll be using the GitHub client you can do similar thinsg with the command line or other UIs like SourceTree